Yard Patrol Craft - YP

 Yard Patrol craft are used for training and for research purposes.

-The YPs are used to teach familiarization with water craft, Basic Damage Control and underway instruction of Basic to Advanced Seamanship and Navigation.
-Yard Patrol craft provide realistic, at-sea training in navigation and seamanship for midshipmen at the U.S. Naval Academy in Annapolis, Md., and candidates at Officer Candidate School, Pensacola, Fla.
-These craft can cruise for 1800 nautical miles at 12 knots for five days without refueling.
+YPs are used to teach familiarization with water craft, basic damage control and underway instruction of Basic to Advanced Seamanship and Navigation.
+Yard Patrol craft provide realistic, at-sea training in navigation and seamanship for midshipmen at the U.S. Naval Academy in Annapolis, Maryland.
+These craft can cruise for 1,800 nautical miles at 12 knots for five days without refueling.

 The new Training Patrol Craft (YP) are designated the YP 703 class.
-The general craft characteristics of the YP 703 class emphasize habitability, training areas, hull structure, integrated bridge, maneuverability, propulsion plant configuration, and, for training purposes only, simulated Underway Replenishment.
-The main and auxiliary systems and electronics are state-of-the art, Commercial-Off-The-Shelf equipment.
-Design, construction, and selection of systems, sub-systems, and equipment along with associated software are consistent with reduced Total Ownership Cost and shall facilitate system maintenance and periodic upgrades.
+The general craft characteristics of the YP 703 class emphasize habitability, training areas, hull structure, integrated bridge, maneuverability, propulsion plant configuration, and, for training purposes only, simulated underway replenishment.
+The main and auxiliary systems and electronics are state-of-the-art, commercial-off-the-shelf equipment.
+Design, construction, and selection of systems, sub-systems, and equipment along with associated software are consistent with reduced total ownership cost and facilitate system maintenance and periodic upgrades.

 |Point Of Contact|

 Washington, D.C.
 20376

 |General Characteristics, YP 676 class|